During the academic semesters the plasma physics department hosts seminars on Tuesday at 2:30 pm. Details can be found on the Indico page.

-We would like also to mention some more details which, taken into account early in your preparation, might not mean too much additional effort, but on which we have to insist in order to maintain our operation standards and/or will make it easier for you to make good use of your beamtime:
+We would also like to mention some more details which, taken into account early in your preparation, might not mean too much additional effort, but on which we have to insist in order to maintain our operation standards and/or will make it easier for you to make good use of your beamtime:

 Working in a clean room environment

 The PHELIX laser hall (PLH) is a clean room which includes the petawatt target area and x-ray laboratory.
 For these rooms, standard clean room practice is in effect and you are requested to follow it.
 In particular:

 - We do not allow cardboard boxes in the lab and try to avoid paper whenever possible to maintain our cleanroom environment.
 So especially if you plan to bring large amounts of equipment, it will certainly help if this is packed in cleanroom compatible bags (ideally several layers) or containers which can be easily cleaned before bringing them into the laboratory.

 - For the same reason, we have to insist that even in summer time, you can only enter the lab in clothing appropriate for class 100000 cleanrooms which for example excludes shorts.

 Vacuum equipment for the petawatt traget chamber